jvail/vmapplet/README.md

 # VMAppleT

+Apple tree simulation library using Markov chains based on StocaTree/MAppleT:
-A refactored and enhanced implementation of MAppleT/StocaTree.
+A refactored and enhanced implementation of StocaTree.
 Original sources copied and modified from [openalea/incubator](https://github.com/openalea-incubator/MAppleT).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jvail/vmapplet/master?urlpath=lab/tree/notebooks/simple_simulation.ipynb)

-## Major changes compared to MAppleT/StocaTree
+## Major changes compared to StocaTree/MAppleT

 * Build system and dependencies: All outdated and unmaintained dependencies have been removed or replaced
 * Modularization: The L-Py file has been splitted up into several smaller modules